Belgium

 Between 1914 and 1918, Flanders Fields saw some of the largest battles of the First World War, and in turn suffered some of the most significant losses of military personnel and civilians in military history.

 This now peaceful landscape is home to the largest Commonwealth military cemetery in the world, Tyne Cot Cemetery.
-Tours around this, and the many other war cemeteries, occur daily and are a poignant way to explore Flanders Fields whilst honouring those who lost their lives.
+A common thing to do in Flanders Fields is take a tour around this, and the many other war cemeteries, occur daily and are a poignant way to explore Flanders Fields whilst honouring those who lost their lives.

 DVR